Formula Variables (17 min)

 02 Overview

 These variables can often be referred to as power variables and can be inserted on a page or global level.
-Most of the time, you will set a formula field on a page level, as these formulas are used to affect elements on a page.
+Most of the time, you will set a formula field on a page level, as these formulas affect elements on a page.

 03 Numeric Variables